 I wrote this for the African Loft in January 2008.
 It is no longer available there so I am republishing it here.
 It contains links to documents key to the creation of AFRICOM.
 Since 2008 AFRICOM has morphed and expanded both size and mission.
 There has been a mission surge rather than a mission creep.
 I’ve included links to some crucial documents.
-For more information on the origins of AFRICOM please read the superb essay: Understanding AFRICOM: A Contextual Reading of Empire’s New Combatant Command part I , part II and part III. (that site is currently under DDOS attack, will post links when they are available again, I’ve updated other links.)
+For more information on the origins of AFRICOM please read the superb essay: Understanding AFRICOM: A Contextual Reading of Empire’s New Combatant Command part I , part II and part III, or the full version in PDF.

 The Origins of AFRICOM

 Early in 2007 Nigeria surpassed Saudi Arabia as the largest supplier of oil to the United States.
 By 2015 the US expects to import more oil from Africa, than from the entire Persian Gulf.
 In February 2007 President Bush announced the creation of the US Africa Command, AFRICOM.
 This combination of events is hardly a coincidence, but the thinking behind AFRICOM began back in the early 1990s.

 In 1992 Paul Wolfowitz, on instructions of his boss, Secretary of Defense Dick Cheney, prepared the Defense Planning Guidance, DPG ( excerpts ) that set forth a plan for US world dominance and military superiority.
 It was widely criticized and condemned.
 But the people who wrote it kept it in reserve.